How to Set a Table for Thanksgiving

 Priority number one is having enough table space and seating for all your guests.
 A small, intimate gathering might be fine with a table that seats four to six, but most Thanksgiving celebrations will require more space than that.
 A rectangular table has a traditional look and naturally seats more than a circular table.
 Drop-leaf tables are another option that can expand to accommodate more guests than your average dinner setting.
 If you have more family coming over than you know what to do with, you may have to use multiple tables to seat everyone.

 Chair style is important, too.
+Wood tones are easy to mix and match, and they bring in natural, autumnal elements.
 Do your best to have enough matching chairs for your table.
 Mismatched chairs can be stylish in the right situation, but Thanksgiving is a holiday steeped in tradition.
-If matching chairs aren’t possible, consider a set of dining chair slipcovers instead for a consistent look.
+If matching chairs aren’t possible, consider a set of dining chair slipcovers or tie oversized bows to the back of each chair for a consistent look.

-Cloth placemats are another way to dress up your table, specifically to highlight your table settings.
+Cloth placemats are another way to dress up your table for Thanksgiving, specifically to highlight your table settings.
 You can use placemats by themselves or pair them with a complementary table runner to really set things off.
+A regal damask pattern pairs well with an upscale Transitional style.
+For a casual setting, charm guests with rustic harvest prints or turkey portraits.

 You don’t have to spend a fortune on new tableware to create stunning table settings.
-Consistency is the key to a beautiful tablescape.
+Whether you’re decorating a Thanksgiving table for a neighborly potluck or slow-cooked family feast, consistency is the key to a beautiful tablescape.
 Plates, silverware, and glassware can be simple or ornate, but it’s most important that all your settings match.

-Here’s how to create a proper place setting:
+Here’s how to create a proper place setting worthy of the turkey:

 - Center the plate in the middle of the placemat or table area where your guest will be sitting.

-- Place the dinner fork to the left of the plate, and the salad fork to the left of the dinner fork, if applicable.
+- Place the dinner fork to the left of the plate, and the salad fork to the left of the dinner fork.

 - Place the knife on the right side of the plate, with the serrated edge facing inward.